Castleford edge Hull to claim first win

 |Tries: Houghton, Griffin, Swift, Wynne, Shaul Goals: McNamara 3

-Castleford Tigers weathered a valiant second-half comeback from Hull FC to register their first Super League win of the season.
+Greg Eden scored a hat-trick as Castleford weathered a second-half fightback by Hull FC to register their first Super League win of the season.

-Daniel Smith sent Cas in front but Danny Houghton to get Hull off the mark before Eden got his first try.
+Daniel Smith sent Cas in front but Danny Houghton got Hull off the mark before Eden crossed for his first try.

-Cheyse Blair and Josh Griffin exchanged tries with Gareth O'Brien adding Cas' fourth, with Eden scoring his second.
+Cheyse Blair and Josh Griffin exchanged tries, before Gareth O'Brien added Cas' fourth and Eden scored his second.

-Adam Swift and Connor Wynne pulled Hull back before Eden added his third, but Jamie Shaul's score set up a tense end.
+Hull's Adam Swift and Connor Wynne went over before Eden got his third and Jamie Shaul set up a tense finish.

-The victory moves Castleford up to ninth in the Super League table as they recorded their first victory of the campaign, with Hull remaining in sixth.
+The victory moves Castleford up to ninth, with Hull remaining in sixth.

-Cas enjoyed the perfect start to the match as they went in soon after the start, when Hull knocked on from the kick-off which led to Smith crossing over.
+Cas enjoyed the perfect start when Hull knocked on from the kick-off which led to Smith crossing over.

-Just before the break, Griffin mirrored that opening try for Cas after pouncing to score their second try after Derrell Olpherts spilled the ball from the restart.
+Just before the break Griffin mirrored the opener for Cas, pouncing to score their second try after Derrell Olpherts spilled the ball from the restart.

-Eden crossed for his first try of the season but did not stop there, adding two more to his tally to delight the home fans amongst the bumper 10,000 crowd in attendance.
+Eden crossed for his first try of the season but did not stop there, adding two more to his tally to delight the home fans among the bumper 10,000 crowd in attendance.

-Swift and Wynne's intervention had set up a close encounter as time ticked down, but Ben McNamara's wayward kicking ensured Cas still led.
+Swift and Wynne's intervention set up a close encounter as time ticked down, but Ben McNamara's wayward kicking ensured Cas still led.

-O'Brien's late drop-goal added some comfort for the home side as they got off the mark for the season.
+Although Shaul then went over in the corner to cut the gap to six points, O'Brien's late drop-goal added some comfort for the home side as they got off the mark for the season.

 Castleford: O'Brien, Eden, Turner, Fonua, Olpherts, Trueman, McShane, Westerman, Sutcliffe, Blair, Smith, Lawler, Matagi.